seriyps/mtproto_proxy/README.md

 Following policies are supported:

-* `{max_connections, KEYS, NUMBER}` - EXPERIMENTAL! if there are more than NUMBER connections with KEYS to the proxy, new connections with those KEYS will be rejected
 * `{in_table, KEY, TABLE_NAME}` - only allow connections if KEY is present in TABLE_NAME (whitelist)
 * `{not_in_table, KEY, TABLE_NAME}` - only allow connections if KEY is *not* present in TABLE_NAME (blacklist)
+* `{max_connections, KEYS, NUMBER}` - EXPERIMENTAL! if there are more than NUMBER connections with KEYS to the proxy, new connections with those KEYS will be rejected.

 Where: